 On January 30, 2018, Danacable officially introduces its first silver/copper hybrid headphone cable, the Lazuli Ultra, which retails at $1999 for a 2-meter length.

 The Lazuli Ultra’s world premiere will be at CanJam NYC on Feb.
 17-18, 2018 at the Marriott Marquis Hotel, 1535 Broadway, New York, NY 10036.
 Danacable will share the Royale private room with ModWright, Gingko Audio, and Wells Audio.
 We will pair the Lazuli Ultra with the Hifiman Susvara and the Abyss Phi headphones and ModWright and Well Audio amplifiers.
 CanJam NYC will also see the world premiere of the Wells Audio Head Trip Reference Monoblocks headphone amplifier.

 Come listen to one of the best headphones system in the world!

 Gingko Audio is proud to unveil the ARCH Platform at the 2017 Capital Audiofest.

 Made of acrylic, the ARCH Platform consists of a top plate that rests over a number of Mini-ARCHs placed on a bottom plate.
-The standard-size platform (18x14x1 inches) retails for $499 and comes with 6 Mini-ARCHs.
-Up to 21 Mini-ARCHs may be used to support a maximum load of 100 lbs.
+The standard-size platform (18x14x1 inches) retails for $499.
+Up to 21 Mini-ARCHs may be purchased to support a maximum load of 100 lbs.

 The ARCH Platform is an attractive and low-maintenance vibration control solution that is tunable to suit your listening taste.
 As with all Gingko Audio products, it comes with a 30-day money back guarantee (you pay shipping).